ansys/pyoptislang/doc/source/index.rst

 PyOptiSLang is part of the larger `PyAnsys <https://docs.pyansys.com>`_ effort to facilitate the use of Ansys technologies directly from Python.
 PyOptiSLang implements a client-server architecture.
-It uses TCP/IP technology to launch or connect with a running optiSLang process as a server.
+Communication between PyOptiSLang (client) and the running optiSLang process (server) is based on the plain TCP/IP technology.
 However, you only need to interact with the Python interface.

 You can use PyOptiSLang to programmatically create, interact with, and control an optiSLang project, create customizable scripts that will speed-up and automate simulations.